If I have music on Apple Music, where do I go to claim my profile?

-When fans search your name, the songs and videos you have uploaded will display in a section called From the Artist to help distinguish these unique works from the rest of your catalog.
-You can also attach audio or videos to any of your albums in Apple Music, enhancing your catalog.
-This material will be displayed on the album page in a section called From the Artist.
+To distinguish unique posts from the rest of your catalog, the songs and videos you share display in a section called Connect.
+You can also attach audio or videos to any of your albums in Apple Music, to help enhance your catalog.
+This material also displays within Connect.

 How can I get access to Apple Music Connect?

-To become a verified artist, simply request access here.
+To become a verified artist, request access here.

 How do I get to my artist page?